marwhals/kafka-reference/kafka-beginners/kafkaBasicsNotes.md

 ### Kafka Topics

-- Topics: a particular stream of data
+- Terminology: Topics - a particular stream of data
   - Like a table in a database (without all the constraints)
   - You can have as many topics as you want
   - A topic is identified by it name
   - Any kind of message format
   - The sequence of messages is called a data stream
   - You cannot query topics, instead, use Kafka Producers to send data to a topic
   - and Kafka Consumers to read the data form the topic

 ### Partitions and offsets

 - Topics are split into partitions
-- -- Message within each partition are ordered
+  - Messages within each partition are ordered
-- -- Each message within a partition gets an incremental id, called an offset
+  - Each message within a partition gets an incremental id, called an *offset*
 - Kafka topics are immutable: once data is written to a partition, it cannot be changed.

 ### Topics, partitions and offsets - important notes